Skip to main content

 Questions We Hear

-We're a small firm — can we justify the cost of a security programme? +
+We're a small firm — can we justify the cost of security support? +

 Our IT team already handles security — isn't that sufficient? +

 Your IT team manages your technology stack.
-But FMA expects boards and senior management to demonstrate active oversight of cyber risk — that is a governance requirement, not an IT function.
-Risk registers, board reporting, compliance mapping across FMA guidance and AML/CFT obligations, vendor risk assessment, and incident response planning sit above your IT team's remit.
+But FMA expects boards and senior management to demonstrate active oversight of cyber risk — and that's not an IT function.
+Risk registers, board reporting, mapping to FMA guidance and AML/CFT obligations, vendor risk, and incident response planning sit above your IT team's remit.

-We haven't been targeted — why invest in security governance now? +
+We haven't been targeted — why invest in security now? +

-FMA scrutiny is intensifying regardless of whether you have been attacked.
-During inspections, FMA evaluates your governance framework, not just your technical controls.
-Firms without formal security programmes face increasing regulatory risk.
-And with financial data commanding premium prices on criminal marketplaces, the question is not whether your firm is a target — it is whether you would know if you had already been compromised.
+FMA scrutiny is intensifying regardless of whether you've been attacked.
+During inspections, FMA evaluates how cyber risk is owned — not just your technical controls.
+Firms without clear ownership, evidence, and a regular review cycle sit exposed.
+And with financial data commanding premium prices on criminal marketplaces, the question isn't whether you're a target — it's whether you'd know if you'd already been compromised.

 Does this help with FMA compliance specifically? +

 Yes.
-Our programme is structured around the governance, risk management, and reporting frameworks that FMA expects to see during reviews.
-We build the board-level cyber risk reporting, compliance evidence, and policy documentation that demonstrates active oversight — the specific elements FMA evaluates when assessing operational resilience.
+Our work is structured around exactly what FMA looks at during reviews — board-level cyber risk reporting, the evidence trail, and the policy documentation that demonstrates active oversight.
+The specific elements the regulator assesses when they ask about operational resilience.